Armenian wine: History

+In Armenia, many holidays, like the water festival Vardavar or the grape blessing festival Khaghoghorhneq have their roots in pagan rituals.
+According to Christian tradition, Jesus Christ shed his life-giving blood, represented during Christian holidays by wine, for the cleansing of the sins of mankind.
+That is why on Armenian cross-stones, the cross is carved as the tree of life, also called the blooming cross, symbolizing the grape vine or a pomegranate tree.
+Grapes and pomegranates are also frequently used to decorate cross stones, and are used as ornaments decorating the walls of churches, symbolizing eternity and rebirth.
+Carvings on Armenian churches and cross-stones, as well as paintings in manuscripts, show what importance grapes and wine had in medieval Armenian culture.
+Door frames of churches and the edges of cross-stones often depict embroidered ornaments which look like intertwined grape wines, representing the Garden of Eden.

 As part of the Soviet Union, wine production increased nine times between 1940 and 1985, while brandy production increased seventeen times, and from 1960 to 1986, the production of sparkling wines increased 10 times.
 In the 1980s Armenia annually processed an average of about 210 thousand tons of grapes from which it received 14–15 million decalitres of wine.
 Two million were used in producing brandy; the remaining part was used for wine making.
 During the 1980s Armenia provided 25% of brandy made in the entire Soviet Union.
 Three quarters of released production was exported mainly to Russia.
-Many people today still utilise the same methods used three millenniums ago, processing grapes and receive wine in special premises.
+Many people today still utilise the same methods used three millennials ago, processing grapes and receive wine in special premises.